Washington

 Why the Bills Failed

-The central dispute in every iteration was the same: whether to include a private right of action.
+The central dispute in every iteration was whether to include a private right of action.
 The Senate consistently favored Attorney General-only enforcement, arguing that a private right of action would lead to excessive litigation.
 The House insisted that meaningful enforcement required giving consumers the ability to sue directly.

 Consumer advocacy groups, including Consumer Reports and the ACLU of Washington, opposed the bills in their Senate forms, arguing they were too weak without private enforcement and contained broad exemptions that would have limited their effectiveness.